bobtherobot/storeset/README.md

 ## Overview
-A simple way to store app settings and configs.
+A simple way to store app settings and configs in your Node app.
 I thought this would be a quick find on nodejs, but everything was too basic, or too complicated... nothing in that "goldylocks" zone.

 ## Features
 - Data stored as simple, human readable JSON files.